“You can't offshore Agile.”

 What was their biggest fear?

-“The quality of the work and the performance of the team,” said John Gruebmeyer, MATRIX Account Executive.
-"Would it be a good tradeoff not having physical resources on site, who you could talk to every day?
+“The quality of the work and the performance of the team,” said the MATRIX Account Executive on the job.
+"Would it be a good trade-off not having physical resources on site, who you could talk to every day?
 We had to convince them that our onsite lead would take care of everything in terms of communication and quality,” he added.

-Once they met their technical delivery lead, Software Architect Siva Sirigiri, whose technical credentials include Certified Scrum Master as well as numerous MS certifications, and nearly 20 years of experience, they were convinced.
+Once they met their technical delivery lead, whose technical credentials included Certified Scrum Master as well as numerous MS certifications, and nearly 20 years of experience, they were convinced.

 Offshore Agile may seem like an oxymoron since teams are oceans and time zones apart.
 But it worked for this team using a very transparent process.